negoescudaniel/ESP32ClimateTelegramBot/README.md

     - **coap-simple.h**: Implements CoAP (Constrained Application Protocol) for communication between devices, allowing low-power, efficient data exchange.

 - **Python Libraries**
+    - **python-telegram-bot**:This library provides a pure Python, asynchronous interface for the Telegram Bot API.
     - **CoAPthon3**: A Python library for CoAP protocol, making it possible to create CoAP clients and servers to handle lightweight data transfer between devices.
     - **aiocoap**: An advanced, asynchronous CoAP library in Python, suitable for applications that benefit from non-blocking CoAP messaging and efficient multi-client handling. `aiocoap` provides tools for creating CoAP-based communication in Python, supporting both synchronous and asynchronous CoAP calls.
     - **matplotlib**: Generates graphs and visualizations of temperature and humidity data.